aminatouseyeup/Deepfakes/README.md

    ### For Windows

    3.1.
-Weed need to install `Microsoft Visual C++ 14.0 or greater` 3.2.
-Weed need to install and configure `ffmpeg`
+We need to install `Microsoft Visual C++ 14.0 or greater` 3.2.
+We need to install and configure `ffmpeg`

 4. Run `pip install -r requirements.txt` to install all required packages.